amolsarva/dadsinterviewbotold/docs/fallback-texts.md

   "introFlow": {
-    "returningGreetingWithTitles": "Welcome back—I'm keeping your stories about {TITLES} safe for you.", "returningGreetingDefault": "Welcome back—your archive is open and I'm ready whenever you are.", "firstTimeGreeting": "Hi, I'm Dad's Interview Bot.
+    "returningGreetingWithTitles": "Welcome back—I'm keeping your stories about {TITLES} safe for you.", "returningGreetingDefault": "Welcome back—your archive is open and I'm ready whenever you are.", "firstTimeGreeting": "Hi, I'm DadsBot.
 I'm here to help you capture the memories you want to keep.", "latestDetailReminder": "The last thing you shared was about {DETAIL}.", "noDetailPromise": "I'll remember every detail you share from this moment on.", "returningInvitation": "When you are ready, …",